 There are three main types of personal loans in the market to suit most borrowers’ needs, and some of these offer low rates.
 Here is a breakdown of the types of personal loans available:

-This type of loan is used to purchase a car or another large asset, such as a boat or caravan.
-It comes with the most competitive interest rate because the asset you purchase is used as security by the lender in the event you default on the loan.
+- Secured loans This type of loan comes with the most competitive interest rate because you use an asset such as a car or property as collateral against the loan.
 Secured loans have more restrictions than unsecured loans.
-For example, some lenders base the loan amount on the value of the asset you purchase.
+For example, some lenders base the loan amount on the value of the asset you use as security.

 How to compare low interest rate personal loans

 A personal loan with a low interest rate can help you keep your ongoing repayments down while giving you access to the funds you need.
-When you compare low interest rate personal loans, it’s important to look at the loan as a whole product package, rather than just the interest rate.
-Consider the following features before you decide which loan to choose.
+When you compare low interest rate loans, it’s important to look at the loan as a whole product package rather than just the interest rate.
+Consider the following features before you decide which loan to choose:

 - Savings.
 If you take a low-interest personal loan that you want to repay in a few years, you can end up saving a tidy sum in interest.

 - Simple process.
 You can usually apply online using any Internet-enabled device, and some lenders provide apps for mobile devices as well.
-Many lenders even let you complete the identification process online.
+Many lenders even let you complete the identification and document checking process online.

 - Repayment flexibility.
 You can find lenders that let you make payments that match with your pay schedule, be it weekly, fortnightly or monthly.
-And some will let you repay your loan early without charging any extra fees or penalties.
+Some will let you repay your loan early without charging any extra fees or penalties.

 - Prepayment penalties.
 Always check to see if your lender charges any prepayment penalties.
 These can put a dent in your plans if you plan to repay your loan ahead of time.

 - Scams.
 The online world is not devoid of scammers.
-Before you apply for a low-interest personal loan online, find out if the lender you choose is legit by checking with the Federal Trade Commission and the Better Business Bureau.
+Before you apply for a low interest loan online, find out if the lender you choose is legit.

 - Bad credit is a problem.
-Finding low-interest personal loans for bad credit is near impossible, unless you consider getting a secured loan that uses one of your assets — like your car or house — as collateral.
+Finding low-interest personal loans for bad credit is near impossible, unless you consider getting a secured loan that uses one of your assets as collateral.

-How to apply for a low interest rate personal loan
+How to apply for a low interest personal loan

 If you would like to apply for a personal loan with a low interest rate, you can compare your options using the table above.
 Once you have found a loan you want to apply for click on “Go to Site” to apply.